-Licensed customs brokers charge for the services they provide, though they also have access to lower processing fees because of their online connection to us.
+Licensed customs brokers charge for the services they provide.
+They also have access to lower processing fees because of their online connection to us.
 To find a licensed customs broker, search online or in your local Yellow Pages.
 Customs brokers are licensed by us.

 If you want to clear the goods yourself, we will provide limited assistance to